Melbourne Street Art: A Graffiti Lover’s Must-See Guide

 Melbourne Street Art: AC/DC Lane

-Honouring Australia’s homegrown rock legends in both name and spirit, every inch of the walls in this CBD lane are covered in raucous, colourful Melbourne street art.
-Here you’ll see tributes to the eponymous guitar smashers, including a 3D sculpture of Bon Scott bursting through the wall.
+Honouring Australia’s homegrown rock legends in name and spirit, every inch of this CBD lane’s walls is covered in raucous, colourful Melbourne street art.
+Here, you’ll find tributes to the iconic guitar smashers, including a striking 3D sculpture of Bon Scott bursting through the wall.

 AC/DC Lane, Melbourne